 Fat Does More Than Fill

 The most significant difference between fat transfers and dermal fillers is the amount injected, the skin changes associated with the introduction of stem cells within the fat, and the longevity.
 Fat is permanent.
-Normal volume additions with fat transfer include 40-60 cc in the face, 10 cc per hand, and up to 600 cc per buttock.
+Normal volume additions with fat transfer include 40-60cc in the face, 10 cc per hand, and up to 600 cc per buttock.
 Because of the high unit amount as well as fat’s natural consistency, it’s possible to significantly alter the facial structure.
 For optimal results, it’s also feasible to use both fat grafting and dermal fillers at once since fillers tend to be more predictable in certain regions of the face.
+Dr. Neavin frequently uses PRP (platelet rich plasma) to enhance fat cell survival.

 When injected into other areas of the body, like the breasts, the fat can reduce the appearance of lines, ripples or deep cleavage planes.
 For instance, if the breasts are asymmetrical, fat grafting can provide balance as opposed to receiving implants.